cbrintnall/AGodotCommandPalette/README.md

 # Command Palette

-This plugin for the Godot game engine 3.2.X adds a global keyboard shortcut to access a list of all (open) scripts and scenes which can be filtered by a search_string as well as code snippets.
+This plugin for the Godot game engine 3.2.X adds a global keyboard shortcut to access a list of all (open) scripts and scenes which can be filtered by a search_string as well as code snippets and other minor stuff (see Help.txt).

 **Features**: